Yu Chang Player Props: Red Sox vs. Giants

 Yu Chang At The Plate

-- Chang has two doubles, five home runs and three walks while hitting .173.
+- Chang has two doubles, five home runs and three walks while batting .169.

-- In 40.7% of his games this season (11 of 27), Chang has picked up at least one hit, and in three of those games (11.1%) he recorded more than one.

-- Chang has had at least one RBI in 37.0% of his games this season (10 of 27), with more than one RBI five times (18.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Chang has driven in a run in 10 games this season (35.7%), including five games with more than one RBI (17.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.